-Nolli App is the electronic version of the original map by Giambattista Nolli.
+Nolli App is a modern version of the original map by Giambattista Nolli.
 It contains the 12 original map sheets, assembled and digitally remastered in one seamless composition, georeferenced to enable the comparison with the current situation.
-The app allows to navigate with the historic map in the contemporary city, explore and discover, loose yourself and find your way back.
+The app allows to navigate with the historic map in the contemporary city, explore and discover the hidden gems.

-The app provides both original indices, as assembled image and in digital form, all map labels have been digitized as well, and everything is accessible through the search.
+The app provides both original indices, in form of an assembled image of the sheets and as digital data, all map labels have been digitized as well, and everything is accessible through the search.
 The content is available for offline use in high definition.

 The University of Oregon, lead by Jim Tice from the Department of Architecture and Erik Steiner from the Department of Geography, consulted by Allan Ceen from Penn State/Studium Urbis, has published a great website about the Nolli Map.
 The site offers a seamless digital version of the map and features articles about the cartography, natural features and landscape elements, social factors and architecture and urban design.